| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-When GNU Anubis accepts an incoming connection, it first has to identify the remote party, i.e. determine whether it has the right to use Anubis resources and, if so, what configuration settings should be used during the session.
+When GNU Anubis accepts incoming connection, it first has to identify the remote party, i.e. to determine whether it is authorised to use Anubis resources and, if so, what configuration settings to use during the session.
 We call this process authentication.
 The exact method of authentication depends on Anubis operation mode.
-Currently there are two modes:
+Currently there are three modes:

 This is the default mode.
 It is compatible with versions of GNU Anubis

 This mode uses SMTP AUTH mechanism to authenticate incoming connections.
-See section Pixie & Dixie, this is the first draft description of this mode.
+See section Pixie & Dixie, the original description of this mode.

-Both modes have their advantages and deficiencies, which you have to weigh carefully before choosing which one to use.
-These are discussed below:
+Proxy mode is special in that no authentication is performed in it.
+The remaining two modes require authentication.
+Both have their advantages and deficiencies, which you need to weigh carefully before choosing which one to use.
+They are discussed below:

 Deficiencies: